open-mmlab/mmagic/docs/install.md

 3. If you would like to use `opencv-python-headless` instead of `opencv-python`, you can install it before installing MMCV.

+4. Some models (such as EDVR in restorers) depend on CUDA ops in `mmcv-full` which is listed in `requirements.txt`.
+Install it with the default command `pip install -r requirements.txt` need to compile CUDA ops locally and it may take up to 10 mins.
+Another option is to install pre-compiled `mmcv-full`, visit [MMCV github page](https://github.com/open-mmlab/mmcv#install-with-pip) for concrete instructions.
+Moreover, if the model you intend to use does not depend on CUDA ops, you could also install the lite version of mmcv with `pip install mmcv` in which CUDA ops is excluded.

 ### Install with CPU only
 The code can be built for CPU only environment (where CUDA isn't available).